Vladut26/SPA_E-Commerce_Project/README.md

-# SPA_Project
+# Single_Page_Application_Project
-This is a project for the
+This is a project for the Web Technologies subject studied at the university.
+More details about it are coming...